dtaht/blog-cerowrt/content/post/linux_versioning_rant.md

 is picked and receives updates for as long as someone is funded to do it.

-*the only things that enters into a long term stable release* are fixes for security bugs, crash bugs, and truly egregious bugs that can be somewhat easily fixed.
+*The only things that enter into a long term stable release* are fixes for security bugs, crash bugs, and truly egregious bugs that can be somewhat easily fixed.
 "Features", don't.

-The rest of the development goes into X.Y+1.
+The rest of the new development goes into X.Y+1.

 (Sane people never run a X.Y.0 release on hardware/data they care about.)